 WHEN WILL I RECEIVE A RESPONSE TO MY APPLICATION?

-View our "Application Process" page.
+View "Application Process" toward the top of this page.

 Recent Grants and Other Efforts

 The Foundation announced its annual distribution of funds on Dec.
 4, 2019, awarding $1,000,000 to 192 civic and charitable groups throughout the state of Wisconsin.
 Of the Foundation's contributions, 22 grants – aggregating $132,000 – were awarded to Brown County organizations.
 Additional grants, totaling $868,000, were made to 170 other groups around the state.
 The 2019 grant cycle focused on organizations that directed funds toward the need areas of animal welfare, civic and community, environmental, health and wellness including drug/alcohol and domestic violence causes.